Getting Through What You’re Going Through

 Q: What if the campaign raises more than $80,000?

-A: Every extra dollar will go toward distributing more copies—expanding the vision beyond 7,000 students.
+A: Every extra dollar will go toward spreading hope and distributing more copies—expanding the vision beyond 7,000 students.

 Q: Is my donation tax-deductible?